 My hope is that my words here serve you in some way.

 I’ve kept a blog for about thirteen years.

 This is the re-launch.

 There is so much these hands are eager to offer up and write.

 Over the years I’ve written posts about those things with which I’m well-acquainted (click on “top posts” to see a sampling).

 I’ve been married 20 years now and we have three sons (18, 12 and 21 months) and one daughter (9).
-I grew up in West Michigan, attended college in Chicago (BS in biblical studies) and we lived in Southwest Florida before we moved to Mexico in 2013.
+I grew up in West Michigan, attended college in Chicago (BS in biblical studies/missions/education) and we lived in Southwest Florida before we moved to Mexico in 2013.

 Happiness comes through holiness.

 It’s not as if this hasn’t been proclaimed before, for nothing is new under the sun.
 But, many things are said and remain as just words until they become embodied through one’s particular life, in a way only they can testify to it.
 I desire my life to give increased breath to this beautiful truth.
 It is the natural outflow of the Gospel of Jesus, empowered by the Holy Spirit.